Edward, the Black Prince

 Legend relates that the Black Prince acquired his arms of the Prince of Wales feathers from the blind King John I of Bohemia , who perished heroically in the conflict.
 In the aftermath of the battle, the prince happened upon the body of the dead King John, taking his helmet lined with ostrich feathers.
 The feathers and the dead king's motto 'Ich dien' (I serve) were adopted by Edward as his own badge, they have been used by every subsequent Princes of Wales since.

-In 1355, he was appointed his father's lieutenant in Gascony and the following year led another significant victory against the French at Poitiers, taking the French King John prisoner, whom he treated with ostentatious chivalry and magnanimity.
+In 1355, he was appointed his father's lieutenant in Gascony and the following year led another significant victory against the French at Poitiers, taking King John of France prisoner, whom he treated with ostentatious chivalry and magnanimity.
 He was later created Prince of Aquitaine and Gascony.

 In 1367, Edward led an expedition to Castile, in support of the deposed King Pedro of Castile, leading an army into Spain over the pass of Roncesvalles, and on 3rd of April, 1367 won a resounding victory at the Battle of Najera in northern Castile.
 He then marched to Burgos, where he declared Pedro King of Castile.
 In gratitude for his military assistance, Pedro presented him with a huge and magnificent ruby, which is still kept in the British Crown Jewels and today adorns the Imperial State Crown.
 Edward remained in the kingdom of Castile for the next four months, residing mainly at Valladolid.
 His army suffered badly during the hot Spanish summer and Edward himself began to exhibit the first symptoms of a mortal disease, possibly dysentry.